2shady4u/godot-kra-psd-importer/README.md

 This is an unfortunate constraint of the [PSD Library SDK](https://molecular-matters.com/products_psd_sdk.html), a library that is used to make this plugin work.
 Efforts to make this library accessible in Linux are ongoing.

+# Roadmap

+- [ ] Export to PNG
+- [ ] Support for Krita *.kra*-files
+- [ ] Creation of a PackedScene that mirrors the PSD/KRA layer structure.
+- [ ] Addition of metadata interface to create advanced functionalities. (parallax, tweening, ...)

 # How to install?

 Re-building Godot from scratch is **NOT** required, the proper way of installing this plugin is to either install it through the Asset Library or to just manually download the build files yourself.